 Involves cycling for up to two to three hours a day at easy pace and usually, less than 3 days in duration.
 The cycling distances is around 15 – 30 km per day.
 There are likely to be no steep and sustained descents as well as demand for technical riding.
 We will normally ride on flat roads.
 Suitable for bikers who enjoy occasional weekend riding on trails at home.
 Push bikes are sometimes used for these itineraries.

 Involves biking for up to six hours a day at a steady pace and are usually between three to five days in duration.
 The cycling distance is about 35 – 55 km per day.
-Sometimes it can be long flat rides or medium ride with fews up and downhill climbs.
+Sometimes it can be long flat rides or medium ride with few up and downhill climbs.
 The support vehicle will not always be available.
 We will need a good level of fitness.
 We use either mountain bikes or road bikes for these itineraries.

 Involves biking in mountainous areas with big climbs for up to seven or eight hours a day and usually more than a week in duration.
 Cycling distance is about 60 – 80 km per day.
 There will be steep and sustained ascents and descents.
 The support vehicle will not always be available.
 These trips will provide a real sustained workout even for fit and experienced mountain bikers.

-When cycling we mostly stay in small hotel, guesthouse or homestays.
+When cycling we mostly stay in small hotel, guesthouse or homestay.
 Some are more basic than others!
 Bear in mind that some of the places we overnight in are not on the standard tourist trail.
-In larger cities and towns, our hotels are generally more western style and are three or four hotels.
-Camping is not available on cycling tours in Vietnam unless it is required and this should be booked months in advance.
-Please see the details at the session “inclusions”.
+In larger cities and towns, our hotels are generally more western style and are three or four star hotels (price option).

 Most of our tour guides speak English.
 Some other speak French.
 Few speak other language such as German, Russian, Spanish.
 All our guides have great knowledge of history, local culture, and religions of the area where you are cycling.
 Our guides have been trained in this field and is fully licensed in tour guiding.

-We arrange a mechanic, with extra charge only for big groups or when it is required.
+We arrange a mechanic only for big groups or when it is required (with surcharge).
 When there is no mechanic, our guide will take care of problem which may occur during the bike ride.

 Depending on the nature of the tour, our cycle journeys will be accompanied by an air-conditioned car/minibus cover the larger overland sections.
 We often use mini bus or bus for transfer and back up (guided tours).

-- 1 – 4 people: we use minivan to support and carry bikes.
+1 – 4 people: we use minivan to support and carry bikes.
 Sometimes we use a car for passengers and a truck for transport of the bikes.

-5 – 8 people: we use one van and one truck to support
+5 – 8 people: we use one minivan for passengers and one truck for the bikes.

-We only provide bike rental and truck to support for self-guided bike tours.
+We provide bike rental and truck for self-guided bike tours.